The Freemen News-Letter

 The Deep Roots: Our history newsletter, with content teaching, discussing, and debating the impacts of American history and relevant world history to the development of American constitutionalism and free societies.

 Out of the Best Books: Our non-fiction book review newsletter, with reviews on both classic and contemporary books related to history, politics, and philosophy.

 City On a Hill: Our newsletter for international affairs and foreign policy, with contributions wrestling with the reality of America as both the first and foremost free nation in the world and as the default leader of the free world through our military strength and economic capacity.

 The Essayist: Our newsletter for long-form essay treatments on various topics, with a higher academic rigor than our other newsletters.

 Vine & Fig Tree: Our newsletter for economic theory and economic policy, with contributions discussing the benefits of the free market, property rights, and consumer-driven societies.

 Conviction & Conscience: Our newsletter for discussions on theology and conservative lifestyles, with contributions exploring the importance of religion in developing virtue in a free society and other important aspects of navigating the liberty afforded in a free society without falling into vice and licentiousness.

-The Daily Saucer: Our newsletter for shorter, news cycle-based observations and arguments offered by any previous or current contributors.
+The Saucer: Our newsletter for shorter, news cycle-based observations and arguments offered by any previous or current contributors.

 The Timberline: Our newsletter for outdoorsmanship, including contributions discussing hunting, hiking, camping, fishing, and all other topics related to outdoor living.